The Psychology Behind a Sale | Persuading Conversions Through Cognitive Biases

 It’s a no-brainer that price is an important driver in a user’s decision-making process.
 Intentionally or unintentionally, consumers are always looking for the perfect option, plus a backup just in case the former isn’t available.
 When looking for substitutes, consumers look for options at the closest price point without compromising on their wants.
 If price is not a differentiating factor between two options, other factors like brand value, feedback from family and friends and advertisements influence consumer decision-making.

-Case Study: Montague, from The Baylor College of Medicine, published a case study in the biweekly journal “Neuron” in 2004, in which he carried out his own version of the original Pepsi Challenge (a blind taste test between Pepsi and Coca Cola).
+Success Story: Montague, from The Baylor College of Medicine, published a success story in the biweekly journal “Neuron” in 2004, in which he carried out his own version of the original Pepsi Challenge (a blind taste test between Pepsi and Coca Cola).

 Montague conducted a series of fMRI brain scans on 67 experimental subjects, who were asked to blind taste Pepsi and Coca Cola in combination and/or separately.
 During the test, most subjects preferred Pepsi over Coca Cola, since the scans showed higher levels of activity in the ventral putamen region of the old brain (responsible for evaluating different flavors).
 In the second round during the non-blind test, the subjects declared Coke as the clear winner.
 When the brain-scans for this round were analyzed, Montague noticed heightened activity in the medial prefrontal cortex, associated with conducting higher thinking functions of the brain.